jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (1) A document, other than a document in any legal proceedings, may be served on an overseas company as follows:
   (a) by any of the methods set out in paragraph (a) or paragraph (b) or paragraph (c) or paragraph (e) of subsection (1) of section 389; or
   (b) by posting it to the address of the overseas company's principal place of business in New Zealand or delivering it to a box at a document exchange which the overseas company is then using at the time; or
-  (c) by sending it by facsimile machine to a telephone number used for the transmission of documents by facsimile at the principal place of business in New Zealand of the overseas company.
+  (c) by sending it by facsimile machine to a telephone number used for the transmission of documents by facsimile at the principal place of business in New Zealand of the overseas company; or
+  (d) by emailing it to the overseas company at an email address that is used by the overseas company.
 (2) Subsection (1) is subject to section 391(3A) to (3C).

 ### 391 Service of documents on shareholders and creditors